WRU chief executive Phillips set to leave role

 Analysis - Wyre Davies, BBC Wales Investigates

-After last week's revelations by BBC Wales about allegations of sexist behaviour, misogyny and bullying at the Welsh Rugby Union a number of bodies - including fan forums, rugby clubs and major sponsors - expressed their anger and disappointment.
+After last week's revelations by BBC Wales about allegations of sexist behaviour, misogyny and bullying at the Welsh Rugby Union, a number of bodies - including fan forums, rugby clubs and major sponsors - expressed their anger and disappointment.

 It was a situation that some compared to the racism crisis in Yorkshire Cricket and allegations of abuse at British Gymnastics.